QuantConnect/lean-cli/README.md

-                                  Your ThetaData subscription price plan --alpaca-api-key TEXT           Your Alpaca Api Key --alpaca-api-secret TEXT        Your Alpaca Api Secret --factset-auth-config-file FILE
+                                  Your ThetaData subscription price plan --alpaca-api-key TEXT           Your Alpaca Api Key --alpaca-api-secret TEXT        Your Alpaca Api Secret --project-id TEXT               The cloud project ID may be required for OAuth process.
+  --factset-auth-config-file FILE
                                   The path to the FactSet authentication configuration file --alpha-vantage-api-key TEXT    Your Alpha Vantage Api Key